micmejia/bible-dump/NKJV/Galatians/Gal 1.md

 nor did I go up to Jerusalem to those _who were_ apostles before me; but I went to Arabia, and returned again to Damascus. ## Contacts at Jerusalem

 ###### 18
-Then after three years I went up to Jerusalem to see [^c]Peter, and remained with him fifteen days.
+Then after three years I went up to Jerusalem to see Peter, and remained with him fifteen days.

 ###### 19
 But I saw none of the other apostles except James, the Lord's brother.